lauringlab/variant_pipeline/tutorial/README.md

 ssh your_username@flux-login.engin.umich.edu
 ```

  You will be prompted for your MToken.
 No characters will appear as you type.
-You make a mistake you will be locked out until you bring cookies to lab.
+If you make a mistake, you will be locked out until you bring cookies to lab.
 Just kidding, but you do have to wait until your MToken refreshes to a new number.

  You will then be asked for your level one.
 Again no characters appear as you type.

- Once on flux you will automatic all begin in your home directory (~/ which is a shortcut for /home2/username/).
-We have limmited space in these directories so we will typically work from scratch directories which provide more memory for active work but should not be used for longterm storage.
+ Once on flux you will automatically begin in your home directory (~/ which is a shortcut for /home2/username/).
+We have limmited space in these directories so we will typically work from scratch directories which provide more memory for active work.
+However, scratch should not be used for longterm storage.
 We will add the variant pipeline to our home directory so it is easily accessible from anywhere.

  You are reading this tutorial so you must be on github.
-Our first task will be to clone the github repository (the variant caller in all its glory) to you home directory on flux.
+Our first task will be to clone the github repository (the latest version of the variant caller in all its glory) to you home directory on flux.

  On flux type